voidstarzero/soe-config/README.md

 # soe-config
-Standard config files to deploy to new Linux installs
+Standard config files and scripts to deploy to new Linux installs